rwynn/gtm/README.md

 gtm
 ===
-gtm (go tail mongo) is a library written in Go which tails the mongodb oplog and sends create, update, delete events to your code
+gtm (go tail mongo) is a utility written in Go which tails the MongoDB oplog and sends create, update, delete events to your code.
+It can be used to send emails to new users, index documents in Solr, or something else.

 ### Requirements ###
 + [Go](http://golang.org/doc/install)